jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 7.7.39 TraceDownslopeFlowpaths
+#### 7.7.41 TraceDownslopeFlowpaths

-Traces downslope flowpaths from one or more target sites (i.e. seed points).
+Traces downslope flowpaths from one or more target sites (i.e. seed points)..

 *Parameters*: